cmu-11791-s19/qa-pipeline-with-learning-YikaiFeng/Readme.md

 ## Overview

 In this assignment, I implemented a QA pipeline with the extension of the tf-idf Featurizer, SVM classifier and MLP classifier.
 The data set used to train on is quasar-s_train which consists of 37,000 cloze-style questions.
+Since there is a memory limitation on executing with the whole dataset, for simplicity, I used the first 6000 samples for the training process.
 After completing training on different featurizers and classifiers, six models were applied to the development dataset, quasar-s_dev, which consists of 3139 questions.
 Then, the evaluator compared the prediction outputs by the models to the ground truth label and computed the accuracy, precision, recall and F-measure.

 ## Performance Comparison